 I. Love.
 Japan.
 A place with such deeply embedded culture and traditions, that unify an archipelago of fascinating people, history, and cuisine, is one not to be missed.

 For people following the keto diet, it is important to eat low-carb, which unfortunately means missing out on many Japanese staple foods.
 Never fear, for here is a handy list of “Keto Japanese Food” so you can still enjoy restaurants, the country, or even make your own Japanese food!

 In this list, we dive deep into Japanese culture, and discover authentic Japanese food that still lives on today to create healthy low-carb meals.
 These are great for keto diets and other carb-restricted diets.
 Let’s get into it!

 A Quick Introduction to Keto

 The ketogenic diet (keto) is one with a simple goal: maintaining a state of “ketosis”.
-This is a metabolic state in which are natural and primary source of energy comes from fat.
-For this reason, it is often followed by those trying to lose body fat, as ketosis will draw from fat deposits as a source of energy.
+This is a metabolic state in which our natural and primary source of energy comes from fat.
+For this reason, it is often followed by those trying to lose body fat, as ketosis will draw from fat deposits in a process known as “gluconeogenesis”.